Table of Contents

 Re-using and Sharing Needles

 - Injecting drugs (including steroids or hormones): Many people get HIV when they share the equipment used to inject heroin, methamphetamines, steroids, hormones, or other substances.
 Re-using syringes, needles, water, spoons, "cookers," or "cottons" can spread HIV.
 Be sure to use new syringes and needles only from reliable sources, such as needle exchange programs or pharmacies.
-Many cities offer free needle and syringe exchange programs.
+Some cities offer free needle and syringe exchange programs.
 For more information, see our fact sheet on Cleaning Equipment for Injecting Drugs.

 - Tattoos or body piercings: Tattoos or body piercings should always be done by a licensed professional whose equipment, including ink, is sterile.
 The US Centers for Disease Control and Prevention (CDC) recommends instruments be used only once and then thrown away.
 Reusable instruments must be sterilized between uses.
 Using alcohol to clean instruments is not enough.
 Proper sterilization means that instruments are treated with steam, or autoclaved.